-If you have checked out a preview version of Windows 10 already, you may have noticed one or the other change that you may not consider an improvement.
+If you have checked out a version of Windows 10 already, you may have noticed that the operating system handles certain things different to previous versions of Windows.

-One of those changes in my opinion is how System Tray icons are handled by the system on the desktop of the operating system.
+One of those changes in my opinion is how System Tray icons are handled by the system on the desktop.

 One option that you have is to open the notification control panel applet manually.